 The modern business world requires employees who are highly proficient in information technology and also can apply a broad range of practical business expertise to a given situation.
 Motivated individuals who have these abilities and also show initiative, creativity and a professional attitude are highly sought after by employers the world over.
 You may be considering embarking upon a career in Business, or you may use this qualification as a stepping stone to further studies.
-The Certificate III in Business is particularly valuable as completion of this course will provide depth and substance to your resume and be complimentary to any further study you do.
+The Certificate IV in Business is particularly valuable as completion of this course will provide depth and substance to your resume and be complimentary to any further study you do.
 In delivering and assessing this course students are preparing to work in industry with limited supervision.
 The program will prepare students to be assessed to industry standards in order for them to receive certification.
-The Certificate III in Business is designed to provide you with the practical skills required to gain employment in a modern business organisation in a broad range of business and clerical occupations.
+The Certificate IV in Business is designed to provide you with the practical skills required to gain employment in a modern business organisation in a broad range of business and clerical occupations.
 This nationally accredited training qualification will provide you with the practical skills and knowledge to undertake a range of administrative tasks in an office environment, including customer service, computing, accounts and record keeping.
 You will learn skills to process manual or computerised accounts and process the payroll.
 You will also learn to produce business documents and create and use databases and spreadsheets.
+The Certificate IV in Business is a two year course.
+Students who exit the course early do not qualify for the certificate.
 Prerequisites Nil Time off campus Nil Career Pathways Employment in a small business, medium sized Accounts Receivable and Payable Clerk, Payroll Clerk, Computer Operator, Bookkeeper, Trainee Accountant, Word Processor and General Clerical Assistant, Customer Service Officer, Accounts Clerk.
 Course Outline The VET course is competency based and students will be assessed on the elements required in each unit.
 Students will need to demonstrate that they are competent against the standards that have been developed by industry for satisfactory performance in the workplace.
-This course is offered in partnership with IVET.
+This course is offered in partnership with AITT.

-RTO number 40548.
-Visit www.ivetinstitute.com.au for more information about this course.
+RTO number 50834.
+Visit www.aitt.com.au for more information about this course.